Stridemann/DogDevice/README.md

 Menu settings:
 * Yel: 2 - set hours to light up yellow LED
 * Red: 4 - set hours to light up red LED
 * ID: 1/0 - communication ID.
 For main device ID should be 0, for other device ID is 1.
-Devices will not be able to communicate if IDs will be identical in all devices.
+Devices will not be able to communicate if IDs will be identical in both devices.
 * Pow: 0 - radio transmitter power:
    - 0: -18 dBm (weakest)
    - 1: -12 dBm